Azure Virtual Private Network (VPN)

 The VPN Gateway service allows you to connect the virtual network to the local area network using a VPN device.
 This service includes the following elements:

-• Virtual network gateway.
-The resource that provides a virtual VPN device for the virtual network.
-It is responsible for routing traffic from the local area network to the virtual network.
+• Virtual Network Gateway: Acts as a virtual VPN device for the virtual network, routing traffic from the LAN to the virtual network.

-VPN Gateway network traffic is routed to the cloud application through an internal load balancer that is located in the front-end subnet of the application.
+• Internal Load Balancer: Routes VPN Gateway network traffic to the cloud application through an internal load balancer located in the application’s front-end subnet.

 Conceptually there are 2 types of connections between possible environments using Networks and Azure Gateway.

-In comparison with the next option (Point to Site) it is not necessary for each team in our local network to make a connection to the Azure virtual network to access its resources.
+In comparison with the next option (Point to Site), each team in our local network doesn’t need to make a connection to the Azure virtual network to access its resources.

 Point-to-Site connections do not need a VPN dial-up device but work with a VPN client installed on the Device.
 However, only such equipment can connect to Azure resources.
-In the case that there are several teams that need access to these resources, each of them must mark a Point-to-Site VPN.
+In the case that several teams need access to these resources, each of them must mark a Point-to-Site VPN.

 Become the cloud networking hero of your business.